Multiple giant eruptions and X-ray emission in the recoiling AGN/LBV candidate SDSS1133: Data analysis

 Filtered photon counting event files of European Photon Imaging Camera (EPIC) MOS and PN cameras were generated by using standard {\tt SAS} tasks {\tt emproc}, {\tt epproc}, and {\tt evselect}.
 The exposure times of the MOS1, MOS2, and PN data are 8.2, 8.4, and 4.1~ks on 2015 December 2, and 11.3, 11.5, 7.2~ks on 2015 December 4, respectively.
-MOS and PN spectra of the two datasets (on 2015 December 2 and 4) were extracted and then combined into a single source spectrum, background spectrum, and response matrix (RSP) by using {\tt SAS/multiespecget}.
+MOS and PN spectra of the two datasets were extracted and then combined into a single source spectrum, background spectrum, and response matrix (RSP) by using {\tt SAS/multiespecget}.
 Here the combined RSP file was defined by summing up RSP files (=RMF$\times$ARF) of all of the MOS and PN data, and the effective exposure time of the combined dataset was calculated to be 8.5~ks.
 A circular aperture of $32''$ in radius centered on the optical position of SDSS1133 was used for the source spectral extraction, and an offset circular aperture of $72''$ in radius was used for the background spectral extraction.
+As described in Section~\ref{sec:swift_xrt}, the source extraction aperture of $32''$ contains not only SDSS1133 but also the Mrk~177's nuclear X-ray emission (see Section~\ref{sec:chandra}), thus the luminosity upper limit obtained here only provide a conservative upper limit on the SDSS1133's luminosity.

 The same analysis as Section~\ref{sec:swift_xrt} was applied for the {\it XMM-Newton} combined spectral data.
 The effective background-subtracted $0.3-10$~keV net count rate was calculated to be $2.981~(\pm 2.266) \times 10^{-3}$ count~s${}^{-1}$, thus we conclude that SDSS1133 is undetected in the {\it XMM-Newton} data.
 The 90\% upper limit on the effective count rate is $2.905 \times 10^{-3}$ count~s${}^{-1}$.
 Assuming the same absorbed power-law spectral model ({\tt phabs*powerlaw} in {\tt XSPEC}), we obtained an 90\% upper limit on the unabsorbed X-ray flux in the $0.3-10$ keV band as $3.370\times 10^{-15}$~erg~cm${}^{-2}$~s${}^{-1}$, corresponding to an 90\% upper limit on the $0.3-10$ keV luminosity of $L_{0.3-10~\text{keV}} = 3.367 \times 10^{38}$~erg~s${}^{-1}$, as summarized in Table~\ref{tab:xray_table}.